bintu27/ReadmeSample/README.md

         1. Navigate to /src/test/resources/config.properties
         2. Update browserName=Chrome to browserName=Edge or browserName=Firefox or browserName=Safari
      **OR**
-   2. -DbrowserName=<nameOfBrowser>
+   2. -DbrowserName=<nameOfBrowser> in arguments from command line

 **For Cross Device testing**
-   Default device is set as desktop, to update device type use anyone option from below
+   Default device is set as desktop, to update device type use any one option from below:
     1. Update config.properties
         1. Navigate to /src/test/resources/config.properties
         2. Update deviceType=Desktop to deviceType=Mobile or deviceType=Tablet
            **OR**
-    2. -DdeviceType=<typeOfDevice>
+    2. -DdeviceType=<typeOfDevice> in arguments from command line

 Report at Scenario level